Run the model

 Prior to running GCHP, always run through the following checklist to ensure everything is set up properly.

-1. Start date is set in cap_restart
+1. Check that the date is set in cap_restart.

-2. Executable gchp is present.
+2. Check that the executable gchp is present.

-4. Settings are correct in setCommonRunSettings.sh
+4. Check that all simulation settings are correct in setCommonRunSettings.sh.

 How to run GCHP